We may earn commission from affiliate links →

 Southwestern Balkans Road Trip Itinerary (Montenegro, Albania, Greece, & Macedonia)

 One of Europe’s most diverse regions, the Balkans are home to everything from rugged mountains and pristine lakes to ancient cities and beautiful islands.
-You could spend a lifetime exploring this warm and vibrant peninsula, flanked by the shimmering waters of the Adriatic, Ionian, and Black Seas, on Balkan road trips.
+On Balkan road trips, you could spend a lifetime exploring this warm and vibrant peninsula, flanked by the shimmering waters of the Adriatic, Ionian, and Black Seas.

 When looking at a map, it might seem like a relatively small region, and in the grand scheme of things, it might just be.
 But the many countries that make up the Balkans offer fantastic road trip opportunities.
 Below, we’ve created a road trip itinerary around the southwestern Balkans.

 We’ll visit four countries—Montenegro, Albania, Greece, and North Macedonia—and several of their most incredible destinations.
 On the way, we explore historic towns, see large lakes and catch glimpses of the beautiful Balkan coastline.

 Note, though, that this is just a suggested southwestern Balkans road trip itinerary.
 We’ll feature half a dozen of the top places to visit below, but you are, of course, free to add stops on the way.
 These are the destinations that, we think, should form the cornerstones of your road trip around the southwest part of the Balkans.

 So, without wasting more words on generalities, let’s dive right into the top spots, shall we?